 Roman society was, like all those before the 19th century, an agrarian society – the great majority of people worked on the land.
 Town dwellers – craftsmen, merchants, councillors – made up only a small minority.

 We saw that in the later Republic large slave-run estates arose in Italy, especially in the south.
 This situation continued into the early Empire.
-With the stabilisation of the frontiers, however, and the establishment of peace in the Mediterranean world and western Europe, the massive supply of slaves resulting from the continuous conquests began to dry up.
+With the stabilization of the frontiers, however, and the establishment of peace in the Mediterranean world and western Europe, the massive supply of slaves resulting from the continuous conquests began to dry up.
 Slaves became more expensive to buy, so that slave owners had to rely increasingly on natural reproduction to keep their stocks up.
 This implied treating slaves better than under the republic, and giving many of them some private space for families.

 As a result, estate-owners tended to reduce their dependence on gangs of slaves and gave their slaves plots of land to cultivate, as sharecroppers and tenants.
 They were still slaves, tied to the estates, but their working and living conditions were significantly better than had been those of slaves working in chain gangs.
 They were now able to raise families of their own, and had some share in the produce they grew.

 Great slave-run estates had never been a feature of most provincial societies, nor did they take root under the empire.
 In some parts, particularly in North Africa, great estates which had first grown in the later Republic continued to flourish, but these were farmed mostly by free tenants.
-Similarly in other provinces a villa economy was characterised by a slave-run farm surrounding a complex of buildings (the “villa”) in the centre of the estate, with the majority of the land cultivated by tenant farmers.
+Similarly in other provinces a villa economy was characterized by a slave-run farm surrounding a complex of buildings (the “villa”) in the center of the estate, with the majority of the land cultivated by tenant farmers.

 Although not quite on the same scale as in the late Republic, slavery did of course continue to exist during the entire period of the empire.
 Large industrial enterprises such as mines continued to use slave gangs working in appalling conditions on a large scale, but slaves would have been found everywhere, in the cities and in the country, working in all kinds of businesses, and doing all kinds of work – from unskilled laboring through to high level professional jobs.
 And of course they were to be found in the home.
 Every household which had any pretensions at all to wealth had household slaves.
 In some of the houses of the rich a small army of slaves ran the house, some of whom were kept as footmen and attendants merely to show of the wealth of the householder.